dalnefre/FPGA/tutorial/fomu.md

 ![Annotated Hardware](../Fomu/pics/hw-pvt-annotated.png)

-[Fomu](https://tomu.im/fomu.html) is a programmable FPGA device that fits inside a USB port.
+The [Fomu](https://tomu.im/fomu.html) is a programmable FPGA device that fits inside a USB port.
-It has I/O pins, an RGB LED, and an FPGA that is compatible with a fully open source chain and capable of running a RISC-V core.
+It has I/O contacts, an RGB LED, and an FPGA that is compatible with a fully open source toolchain and capable of running a RISC-V core.
-Fomu comes in a custom plastic enclosure that slots perfectly into a USB Type-A port.
+Fomu comes with a custom plastic enclosure that slots perfectly into a USB Type-A port.

 ![Functional Block Diagram](../Fomu/pics/fomu-block-diagram.png)